-No complaints have been received at Karuah Quarry in the previous four reporting periods.
+No complaints have been received at Karuah Quarry from 2012 to 2016, with one complaint related to noise received in 2017.

-One complaint was received during the 2017 reporting period.
-This complaint was received from a local resident on 15 May 2017 relating to noise.
-The complainant remarked that the noise has been a lot louder in recent days/weeks, and that the Quarry is not allowed to crush on Saturdays.
+One complaint was received during the 2018 reporting period.
+This complaint was received from a local resident on 7 December 2018 relating to dust.
+The complainant observed excessive dust as they were driving past the Quarry.